AviatrixSystems/Docs/HowTos/account_audit.rst

 ..
 Note::

-  - Account auditing does not work with new feature "customized IAM app role" in 6.4.
+  - Account auditing does not work with the new enhancement "customized IAM role name" in 6.4.
+In the current design, the account auditing feature looks for the Aviatrix standard IAM role names which are aviatrix-role-app and aviatrix-role-ec2 and the Aviatrix standard policy name which is aviatrix-app-policy.

   - The account auditing feature also does not work if the IAM app role has more than one policy attached because only the first policy is used.